Reeves Gabrels - Bill Nelson

 The project appears to have been suggested by Gabrels in or around 2003, and was first added to Nelson's schedule of projects shortly after Nelsonica 10 but would take a further two years to take off, with the first tentative recording sessions occurring over a couple of days in January 2013.
 Those initial sessions produced 2 finished tracks, and in the run up to the recording Nelson seemed content to assume it would simply result in "an interesting EP."

 The pair reconvened the following month, and by June, the project had most certainly developed into a full blown album, with 5 tracks completed by then and a view to doing a further 5 to complete their work.
 Gabrels and Nelson then added to their work in progress that September with a further 3 tracks, before finally completing the project the following month.
-The album title took some time to stabilize, and at one point was referred to as Plectrajet before settling on Fantastic Guitars, which was confirmed to the Dreamsville community in April 2014.
+The album title took some time to stabilise, and at one point was referred to as Plectrajet before settling on Fantastic Guitars, which was confirmed to the Dreamsville community in April 2014.

 As with Joy Through Amplification and Blip! before it, Fantastic Guitars was unveiled with a launch party, held in London on 7 July, at which pre-release copies of the album were available to purchase.
-The album went on general sale on 18 July 2014.

 In order to provide enough copies for fans of both musicians, 1500 copies of Fantastic Guitars were pressed, instead of the now traditional run of 500 copies.